horrible-dong/QTClassification/README.md

 ### How to customize

-Our toolbox is flexible enough to be extended.
+The toolbox is flexible enough to be extended.
 Please follow the instructions below:

 [How to register your datasets](qtcls/datasets/README.md)